nicksessa/Time-of-Legends/2. Game Rules/Equipment/Weapons.md

 # Weapon Traits

 ## Armor Piercing 1
 If a 6 is rolled to hit, add 1d6 STR to the damage roll.
-Military Picks have this trait with no extra cost.

 ## Armor Piercing 2
 If a 6 is rolled to hit, add 1d6+1 STR to the damage roll.
-Two handed Military Picks have this trait with no extra cost.

 ## Fine Blade
 May reroll 1s when rolling to hit in melee.
 The second result must stand, even if another 1 is rolled.
 Cost is tripled.